Buffalo police shoving incident: Buffalo police and their union

-On June 4, 8:50 p.m., the Buffalo police department stated that "during [a] skirmish involving protestors, one person was injured when he tripped & fell"; according to The Washington Post, a video of the incident showed that this claim was false.
+On June 4, 8:50 p.m., the Buffalo police department stated that "during [a] skirmish involving protesters, one person was injured when he tripped & fell"; according to The Washington Post, a video of the incident showed that this claim was false.
 The Buffalo police department later said that officers who were not directly involved in the incident had given the description of Gugino's supposedly having "tripped".

 By June 4, 11:05 p.m., the two officers who had pushed Gugino were suspended without pay, with the Buffalo police chief ordering for an investigation of the incident.

 The Buffalo police union, the Buffalo Police Benevolent Association, was angered by the suspensions of the two officers, and it retaliated on June 5 by withdrawing its legal fees support for any other Buffalo officers for incidents related to the protests.
 The police union's president claimed that the suspended officers "were simply following orders" and "simply doing their job" while also saying the victim "did slip".
 All 57 police officers from the Buffalo Police Department emergency response team resigned from the team, although they did not resign from the department.
 According to the police union's president, the mass resignations were a show of solidarity with the two suspended officers.
 However, his account has been contradicted by two of the resigned officers, who stated they resigned because of a lack of legal coverage.
 One of these officers said "many" of the 57 resigned officers did not resign to support the two suspended officers.

 Criminal charges against officers

 On June 6, officers Robert McCabe and Aaron Torgalski were charged with second-degree assault, a felony.
-Following a virtual arraignment that day, at which McCabe and Torgalski pleaded not guilty, they were released without bail while awaiting a felony hearing.
+Following an arraignment that day, at which McCabe and Torgalski pleaded not guilty, they were released without bail while awaiting a felony hearing.
 Erie County district attorney John Flynn announced on February 11, 2021, that a grand jury had dismissed the charges against the officers.
 The grand jury hearing had been delayed due to the COVID-19 pandemic.
 On April 10, 2022, an arbitrator ruled that the officers did not violate use-of-force guidelines in the incident.